About FCA – UK Regulated Brokers

 The Bottom Line

-On a final note, even if some of the most renowned FCA regulated Forex brokers are based abroad, the majority have been regulated by other bodies, as well.
+On a final note, even if some of the most renowned FCA regulated forex companies are based abroad, the majority have been regulated by other bodies, as well (e.g. Australian ASIC).
 As the trading industry develops, it is critical to develop a critical spirit in this respect to assess the reliability of a broker before funding an investment.